 Along with the rain jacket, get the backpack cover as well.

 When you are at a lower altitude to hike, it might get really very hot.
 So, you might need hiking shorts for lower altitudes and hiking trousers for higher.

 It is highly recommended for ladies to carry it.
 You can’t buy it on the Mountain

 The inner gloves work as a base layer that you will wear under the insulating gloves.
-It also helps to do minute works with your fingers.
+It also helps to do minute work with your fingers.

 Hiking socks are important to keep your leg toasty.
 Make sure to use the moisture-wicking material as it is most prone to smell.

-After the long day of walking, you will need to change to a fresh warm pair of socks.
+After a long day of walking, you will need to change to a fresh warm pair of socks.
 The nights are colder so you should wear thermal socks when you go to sleep.